Write an awesome esports & gaming cover letter (with examples)

-We believe the cover letter to be the most underappreciated part of the esports application process and we want that to change.
-So, we're here to tell you why it's as important as the resume and show you how to write a great one.
-There's an example included at the end, too!
+We believe the cover letter to be the most underappreciated part of the application process, so we're here to tell you how to excel with yours.

 Ah, the cover letter!
-Possibly the most underappreciated part of the esports application process.
+Possibly the most underappreciated part of the application process.

 Well, no longer we say!
 We're here to show you the value of a great cover letter and to tell you exactly how to write one.

-The first thing for you to consider is that your esports cover letter is probably the first thing a hiring manager or recruiter will read about you.
+The first thing for you to consider is that your cover letter is probably the first thing a hiring manager or recruiter will read about you.

 This means that it's your true first impression, and we all know that first impressions really count.
-So don’t let a bad cover letter be the excuse a hiring manager needs to toss you onto his or her “no” pile!
+So don’t let a bad cover letter be the excuse a hiring manager needs to toss you onto their “no” pile!

 Here at Hitmarker, we’re all about getting people into the “yes” pile, so let’s get to it!

-We’re going to lay out what we believe to be the ideal way to structure a cover letter in esports, based on our experience of dealing with good, bad and average cover letters on a daily basis.
+We’re going to lay out what we believe to be the ideal way to structure a cover letter based on our experience of dealing with good, bad, and average cover letters on a daily basis.

-This is the general template that we’ve seen have the most success at getting candidates to the next stage of the application process and we’re sharing it with YOU, for free, because that’s what we do.
+This is the general template that we’ve seen have the most success at getting candidates to the next stage of the application process.
 We’ll also throw in a full example at the end, for good measure.